Claudia Dreifus: Journalism

 Dreifus began to work as a journalist in the mid-1960s.
 She had a regular column in the underground newspaper The East Village Other and contributed to other small presses.
 During the 1970s, she interviewed female figures including performing artists Goldie Hawn and Loretta Lynn and congresswomen Patsy Mink and Eleanor Holmes Norton.
 She also published reviews of feminist authors Germaine Greer and Florynce Kennedy.

 By the 1980s, she had established a reputation for her incisive interviews with famous persons in politics and culture.
-During this time, she interviewed Harry Belafonte (1982), Gabriel Garcia Marquez (Playboy, 1983), and Daniel Ortega (Playboy, 1987).
+During this time, she interviewed Harry Belafonte (1982), Gabriel García Márquez (Playboy, 1983), and Daniel Ortega (Playboy, 1987).

 In the 1990s, Dreifus increasingly took on interviews related to major political figures.
 She interviewed Benazir Bhutto (1994) and Aung San Suu Kyi for The New York Times (1996).
 She also kept up her established work as an interviewer for major celebrities, such as Toni Morrison, Bette Midler and Samuel L. Jackson.

 Over the course of her career, Dreifus' interviews and long-form narrative articles have appeared in Ms., The Nation, Playboy, Playgirl, The Progressive, Mother Jones, Cosmopolitan, Ladies Home Journal, New Woman, the liberal democrat, New York Post, Newsday, Parade, Penthouse, Present Tense, Redbook, and others.